-- When possible, check out all items in person before making a payment.
+- Inspect Items Before You Pay – When possible, check out all items in person before making a payment.
 It is a good idea to meet the seller in a public place and bring a friend along just in case!

 Did you know that browsing through Marketplace isn’t the only way to use Facebook to buy previously-owned items?
 If you have a specific brand in mind for an item you are searching for, you can likely find a Facebook Buy, Sell, Trade page for just that!
-I have purchased second-hand baby carriers, diaper bags, wallets, and more for a fraction of their retail prices by thrifting online in these Facebook groups!
+We have seen second-hand baby carriers, diaper bags, wallets, and more for a fraction of their retail prices by thrifting online in these Facebook groups!

 WHERE CAN I FIND SECOND-HAND CLOTHING AT GREAT PRICES?

-ThredUp is the largest online thrift store for clothing, accessories, and, therefore, has the biggest and best selection.
+ThredUp is the largest online thrift store for clothing, accessories and, therefore, has the biggest and best selection.
 It is basically an online version of Plato’s Closet.
 People send in their lightly used clothing, shoes, and accessories, and ThredUp buys them and then resells the items on their website.
 Cool, right?

-Pro Tip: When shopping on ThredUp, try sorting by and purchasing higher-end brands to rack up as much of a discount as possible.
-Why buy a shirt from Target for $8 second-hand when you can probably buy it on sale in store for $6?
-Something to keep in mind – just because it is listed on a thrifting website, does not mean it is a steal of a deal!
+Pro Tip: When shopping on ThredUp, try sorting by higher-end brands to rack up as much of a discount as possible.
+Why buy a shirt from Target for $8 second-hand when you can probably buy it on sale in the store for $6?
+Something to keep in mind – just because it is listed on a thrifting website does not mean it is a steal of a deal!
 Always, always, always do your research and know what the retail price is before purchasing second-hand.